roman-milk/roman-milk.github.io/the-patio-with-a-view.md

  "Gloria?"

  "She's the girl you want to see Kathy with.
 You will need to make sure that her hubby is out of town though.
 He is the jealous type and he would go ballistic if he found out that Gloria played around."
-Report_Story #3